-"Love you, Good all."

 "Love you, Snowman."

 I switched off the phone and was about to turn away from the window, when I saw movement in the street again.
 This time it wasn't merely the shadow of a cloud gliding across a corner of the moon.